-The principles governing lack of progress will also apply if the PGR fails to engage with their programme of study and/or maintain contact with their supervisory team.
+The principles governing lack of progression will also apply if the PGR fails to engage with their programme of study and/or maintain contact with their supervisory team.

 Full-time PGRs are expected to engage with their supervisory team at least once every month and record the engagement on ProGRess.
 Responsibility for ensuring this is actioned lies with the supervisory team.
-Engagement may include meeting (can be virtual) with one or more of the supervisory team or completion of a key milestone.
-This is particularly important in relation to the monitoring attendance of PGRs in accordance with any student visa related requirements (see Appendix 2).
+Engagement may include meeting (can be virtual) with one or more of the supervisory team, completion of a key milestone, or completion of any mandatory training (see Section 6.5).

+This is particularly important in relation to the monitoring attendance of PGRs in accordance with any student visa related requirements (see Section 3.1.3).
 Auditing of engagement on PGRs studying in the UK on student visas will be undertaken 3 times per year and details will be shared with Faculties.

-Should there be any concern about engagement, The supervisory team, PGRAs and faculty will make every effort to:
+Should there be any concern about engagement, the supervisory team and PGRAs will make every effort to:

 - contact the PGR

-- identify and discuss any reasons for lack of contact
+- · identify and discuss any reasons for lack of contact

 - agree a plan to improve communication

 - continue to monitor and review the plan.

-The Faculties are required to monitor PGR engagement, and should a PGR fail to engage as expected, in line with Attendance Monitoring and Withdrawal: Procedure, the following steps should be taken:
+The faculties are required to monitor PGR engagement, and should a PGR fail to engage as expected, in line with Section 3.1.4, the faculty (normally DD(R) or nominee) will initiate the following steps:

-- informal attempts to make email / telephone contact by supervisory team / PGRA and resolve situation at an early stage (response required from the PGR within 10 working days) - first formal letter to request contact be made by the PGR detailing reason for lack of contact (response required from the PGR within 10 working days) - second formal letter to further request contact be made by the PGR (response required from the PGR within 10 working days) - third formal letter to inform that steps will be taken to withdraw the PGR within 5 working days.
+• informal attempts to make email / telephone contact by supervisory team / PGRA and resolve situation at an early stage (response required from the PGR within 10 working days)

+- first formal letter to request contact be made by the PGR detailing reason for lack of contact (response required from the PGR within 10 working days) - second formal letter to further request contact be made by the PGR (response required from the PGR within 10 working days) - third formal letter (Notice of Withdrawal) to inform that steps will be taken to withdraw the PGR after the 5th working day.

 Failure on the part of the PGR to respond to the third letter will trigger the withdrawal procedure.
-PGRs who receive any of the above letters and re-engage with BU would be expected to demonstrate sustained re-engagement.
+PGRs who receive any of the above letters and re-engage with BU would be expected to demonstrate sustained reengagement.
 Failure to do so would re-trigger the withdrawal process from the appropriate point.